Christian atheism: Catholicism

 Catholic atheists accept the culture, traditions, rituals and norms of Catholicism, but deny the existence of God.
 Miguel de Unamuno's 1930 novel San Manuel Bueno, Mártir depicts Catholic atheism.
 According to research in 2007, only 27% of Catholics in the Netherlands considered themselves theist; 55% were ietsist or agnostic deist and 17% were agnostic or atheist.
 Many Dutch people still affiliate with the term Catholic and use it within certain traditions as a basis of their cultural identity, rather than as a religious identity.
-The vast majority of the Dutch Catholic population is now largely irreligious in practice.
+As of 2007, the vast majority of the Dutch Catholic population has described itself as either lapsed Catholic or irreligious in practice.

 Criticisms

-In his book Mere Christianity, the apologist C. S. Lewis objected to Hamilton's version of Christian atheism and the claim that Jesus was merely a moral guide:
+In his book Mere Christianity, the apologist C. S. Lewis objected to Hamilton's version of Christian atheism and the claim that Jesus was merely a moral guide.

 I am trying here to prevent anyone saying the really foolish thing that people often say about Him: 'I'm ready to accept Jesus as a great moral teacher, but I don't accept his claim to be God.'
 That is the one thing we must not say.
 A man who was merely a man and said the sort of things Jesus said would not be a great moral teacher.
 He would either be a lunatic—on the level with the man who says he is a poached egg—or else he would be the Devil of Hell.
 You must make your choice.
 Either this man was, and is, the Son of God, or else a madman or something worse.
 You can shut him up for a fool, you can spit at him and kill him as a demon or you can fall at his feet and call him Lord and God, but let us not come with any patronising nonsense about his being a great human teacher.
 He has not left that open to us.
-He did not intend to. [...]
+He did not intend to. ...
 Now it seems to me obvious that He was neither a lunatic nor a fiend: and consequently, however strange or terrifying or unlikely it may seem, I have to accept the view that He was and is God.

-Lewis's argument, now known as Lewis's trilemma, has been criticized for constituting a false dilemma, since it does not deal with other options such as Jesus being mistaken, misrepresented, or simply mythical.
+Lewis's argument, best known as Lewis's trilemma, has been criticized for constituting a false dilemma, since it does not deal with other options such as Jesus being mistaken, misrepresented, or simply mythical.
 Bart Ehrman has stated that the historical Jesus never claimed to be God.
 Philosopher John Beversluis argues that Lewis "deprives his readers of numerous alternate interpretations of Jesus that carry with them no such odious implications".